If there is one prayer that you should pray/sing every day and every hour, it is the

 Some functions are integrated using the Algebraic Substitution method

-How do you know those kind of functions?
+How do we know those kind of functions?

-How do you know when to use Algebraic Substitution?
+How do we know when to use Algebraic Substitution?

-So, typically; when you are given a function that:
+Typically, when we are given a function that:

 (1.) are of certain forms (we shall discuss these forms)